 How Do I Display My Nursing Credentials?

 Congratulations!
-You have earned that challenging nursing degree and/or certificate and you are ready to add the abbreviations after your name.
-But how do you display all of your titles, licenses, and certificates the proper way?
-Your guide is as follows.
+You have earned that challenging degree and/or certificate and are ready to add the abbreviations after your name.
+But how do you correctly display your titles, licenses, and certifications?
+Here is your guide:

-The proper way to list your nursing credentials is in the following order:
+The proper way to list your credentials is as follows:

 - Highest degree earned